DD-DeCaF/cookiecutter-decaf-python/README.rst

-You will be asked for a number of different items, including if you want to use continuous integration (travis / appveyor), code coverage etc. If you create many new packags you may consider adding defaults in ``~/.cookiecutterrc``.
+You will be asked for a number of different items, including if you want to use continuous integration (travis / appveyor), code coverage etc. If you create many new packages you may consider adding defaults in ``~/.cookiecutterrc``.

 After this you can create the initial repository (make sure you